1) Think about what features your flat in Germany should have

 2) The most popular flat portals in Germany

 If you are a student and want to find a flat in Germany, you have a good choice of the best-known flat portals.
 On Immobilienscout24, Immowelt or Immonet you can find furnished studios, one-room or multi-room flats.
 It’s always worth a browse.
-However, since most flats are offered here without furnishings, you should use filters when looking for accommodation on these portals that only show you furnished flats.
+However, since most flats on these portals are offered without furnishings, you should use filters when looking for accommodation on these portals that only show you furnished flats.
 These portals often offer long-term rentals and are worthwhile if you plan to stay in Germany for at least a year.
+Alternatively, you can find furnished student accommodation on websites such as Uniplaces or Homelike.

 3) Find a flatshare in Germany